Home

 Serve with chocolate sauce, raspberry or strawberry coulis.

-Melt some good quality chocolate over a bowl of hot water and serve with your Bavarian cream.
+Melt some good quality chocolate over a bowl of hot water and serve on the side with your dessert.

 Strawberry or Raspberry Coulis Recipe